 Illinois boasts the largest concentration of wintering American bald eagles in the continental U.S., and the Alton area is a great place to see them.
 Mingle with a live eagle at the National Great Rivers Museum.
 Get a bird’s-eye view from eight stories high as majestic eagles soar along the Mississippi River at the adjacent Melvin Price Locks & Dam.
 Or drive along on an exciting eagle-watching expedition with a nature expert at Pere Marquette State Park during Bald Eagle Days, held from late December through mid-February.

-9th Annual Galena Oktoberfest
+10th Annual Galena Oktoberfest

-Annual German celebration featuring live music, kids games, wiener dog races and lots of food and beverage.
+Annual German celebration featuring live music, kids games, wiener dog races and lots of food and beverages.

 American Indian and Ethnographic Show